A notice of marriage is valid for one year but it is always advisable to make a booking for your marriage as soon as you can.

 The standard 'save the date' fee is non-refundable should you cancel or choose not to proceed and if you wish to change any of your arrangements, a further 'save the date' fee will be payable.

-However, if you are saving the date for a ceremony in our Mansion House gardens, the £100 additional fee for this option that is payable at the same time as you save the date would be refundable should the ceremony not go ahead.
+However, if you are saving the date for a ceremony in our Mansion House garden, the £100 additional fee for this option would be refundable should the ceremony be moved indoors due to bad weather or not go ahead.

 If you choose not to save the date, that’s fine, we will advise you of current availability although this may change by the time you complete your legal preliminaries.